 - Operations Security (OPSEC)

-Throughout the course the students use traditional planning methodologies within the joint planning community.
-The course is based upon joint doctrine that is reinforced, when necessary, by a compilation of various tactics, techniques, and procedures from throughout the Department of Defense.
+Throughout the course the students execute joint panning from an IO perspective.
+The course is based upon joint doctrine that is reinforced, when necessary, by various tactics, techniques, and procedures from throughout the Department of Defense.